 Two Decades of Action for Road Safety

-The United Nation’s 2030 Agenda for Sustainable Development recognized road safety as a prerequisite to healthy lives and well-being as well as making cities inclusive, safe, resilient, and sustainable.
+The United Nation’s 2030 Agenda for Sustainable Development continues to recognize road safety as a prerequisite to healthy lives and well-being as well as making cities inclusive, safe, resilient, and sustainable.
 The Decade of Action for Road Safety 2011–2020, officially proclaimed by the UN General Assembly in March 2010, sought to save millions of lives by:

 - Building road safety management capacity

 - Further developing the safety of vehicles

 - Enhancing the behavior of road users

 - Improving post-crash response